 Now, if you go beyond what Weaver presents for a particular unit you may run the risk of burning out on a topic and when you hit it again your children may become bored.
 Volume one is a volume for setting the hooks in place for further building.
 Why does Weaver do that?
 Weaver prefers hitting many topics yearly in increments and building on them rather than teaching a subject every four or five years.

 Also once you introduce a topic your children will become more aware of that subject and you will find them adding their own information to it as well.
-You don’t have to think you have to supply all of the learning situations.
-Life is not segmented and compartmentalized, like most curriculums are set up.
+Don’t think that you must supply all the learning situations!
+Life is not segmented and compartmentalized, like most curricula are set up.
 Weaver plans on the fact that as you introduce subjects your children will begin to take responsibility for their own learning.
 Their interests will be piqued and they will begin to make their own connections.

 Even though the lessons are short and there are hands-on activities I still always ask the Lord to help me find ways to make the new lessons applicable and memorable for our family.
-When you come to a new unit, or are in the middle of one, there is also the wonderful group of home educators on the Weaver loop who has lots of ideas also.
+When you come to a new unit, or are in the middle of one, there is a wonderful group of home educators on the Weaver loop (and the Facebook group) who have many ideas also.
 There is always a game or nifty introduction which will create an element of delight, surprise and spice things up a bit.